 (2) Income may also be imputed from any non income-producing assets of a parent, as determined from the local passbook savings rate or another appropriate rate as determined by the CSEA, not to exceed the rate of interest specified in division (A) of section 1343.03 of the Revised Code, when the income is significant.

-(D) In accordance with division (I) of section 3119.05 of the Revised Code, unless it would be unjust or inappropriate and therefore not in the best interest of the child, a CSEA shall not determine a parent to be voluntarily unemployed or underemployed and shall not impute income to that parent if either of the following conditions exists:
+(D) In accordance with division (I) of section 3119.05 of the Revised Code, unless it would be unjust or inappropriate and therefore not in the best interest of the child, a CSEA shall not determine a parent to be voluntarily unemployed or underemployed and shall not impute income to that parent if any of the following conditions exists:

 (E) In accordance with division (K) of section 3119.05 of the Revised Code, a CSEA may disregard a parent's additional income from overtime or additional employment when the agency finds that the additional income was generated primarily to support a new or additional family member or members, or under other appropriate circumstances.